 After an early breakfast on day three we set off for Dynjandi, which would have to be one of Iceland’s most impressive waterfalls.
 This is a big statement with waterfalls seeming to be around every corner in Iceland.
 You will hike past many smaller falls on the way up to larger falls of Dynjandi, the immense, cascading ribbons of water leaving every visitor in awe.
 The views from the top are equally impressive.
 We continue south toward the town of Bíldudalur, tucked deep away in massive fjords, often protecting this town from the afternoon sea breezes that prevail in the fjords.
 The drive to get here is spectacular with the often potholed mountain road slowing our drive, which allows us to better take in the breathtaking views that greet us over every mountain crest and around every corner.

 We will have lunch in Bíldudalur before continuing to the southwestern town of Patreksfjörður where we will be staying tonight.
 Yet another fishing town with stunning views across the fjord.
-We will check into the delightful Hotel West, and then have some time in the afternoon to explore the town, visit the local hot pool with spectacular views across the fjord or just relax before an early dinner in town.
-After dinner we will take advantage of the seemingly endless daylight and head out to explore the Látrabjarg peninsula.
+We will check into the delightful Hotel West.
+We will take advantage of the seemingly endless daylight and head out to explore the Látrabjarg peninsula.
 The towering cliffs of Látrabjarg are the western most point of Iceland, dropping over 400 metres down into the rough seas of the North Atlantic Ocean below.
 These cliffs are a haven for seabirds, including the ever popular puffin.
 Being here in the evening is the best time for viewing these cute birds, as well as watching the sun almost set on the horizon.
-Látrabjarg is not the only highlight of this southwest peninsula, with the unique red sand of Rauðasandur beach also a great drive and stop.
 Another great photo stop is by the abandoned, run aground ship, Garðar BA 64.
 This old whaling ship, launched the same year as the Titanic, presents some stark photo opportunities within the scenery of the Westfjords.
 We return to rest in Patreksfjörður after another epic day in the west.

 We will have a slightly later start after yesterdays big day of exploring.
 After breakfast we start making our way back toward Reykjavik.
 Although the dramatic scenery of the Westfjords isn’t done with yet as we continue winding our way around fjords and over mountains in the drive south.
 Before leaving the Westfjords we will stop in the town of Reykhólar, where they have taken advantage of the abundant geothermal heat in a number of ingenious ways.
 We can visit the Norður Salt factory, where they use geothermal heat to evaporate the sea water from the fjord to leave behind salt flakes that are in demand from restaurants around the world.
 Also here are the increasingly popular seaweed baths, hot water baths filled with seaweed extract to truly nourish the skin, as has been tradition in this area for generations.
 One last chance to truly relax before getting back to civilisation, and reality, of life in the capital of Reykjavík.
 We will arrive in town in time for a late dinner, where the wonders of the past four days will only just be starting to settle in.